tartley/tartley.github.io/posts/this-is-how-you-lose-the-time-war.md

 Around these letters are formed the novel's tight, alternating structure, reminding me of Bank's *Use of Weapons*.
 Before you know it, their respect for each other's skills has grown to full-blown giddy all-out love.
-But where to from there?
-Their communications to date are already grounds for terminal repercussions.
+But where to, from there?
+Their communications to date are already traitorous - grounds for terminal repercussions.
 Nowhen in the multiverse are they safe from their respective commanders.
 Losing the time war would mean they no longer — had never — existed.
 Winning the time war would mean the same for their opposite number.

 At which point, the novel cleverly folds back on itself - these are consummate masters of time, and subtle but decisive influence, after all - to perform an